jwunderl/pxt-arcade/docs/courses/csintro1/orientation/makecode-orientation.md

 1. Press the "Home" button in the upper left corner to return to the homepage
 2. Press the "New Project" button
 3. The screen will start with two blocks by default - we will focus on the ``||loops:on start||`` block for now, so drag the ``||game:on game update||`` block to the side bar to delete it as shown below
 ![Deleting Onstart](/static/courses/csintro1/orientation/delete-on-start.gif)
 4. Drag out a new sprite and have it ``||sprite:say||`` something as shown below
 ![Sprite Say](/static/courses/csintro1/orientation/sprite-say.gif)

-5. At the bottom of the screen, select a name to save this game as (e.g. - "first game"), and click "Download" to download it.
+5. At the bottom of the screen, select a name to save this game as (e.g. - "first game"), and click "Download" to download it
 ![Downloading the game](/static/courses/csintro1/orientation/download.gif)
 6. Students will turn in this file today, so be sure to keep track of it!

 ## Student Task #3: Importing your game